About nightmares in children

 What causes nightmares?

-But if your child is having a recurrent nightmare, or he’s having particularly bad dreams, he might be experiencing some kind of stress during the day.
+But if your child is having a recurrent nightmare or particularly bad dreams, your child might be experiencing some kind of stress during the day.

 Traumatic events can also cause nightmares.
-If a child has experienced some type of traumatic event, she might have nightmares about it for several weeks or months afterwards.
+If a child has experienced some type of traumatic event, they might have nightmares about it for several weeks or months afterwards.